 To encourage mail to you from camp, you might consider including pre-addressed, pre-stamped envelopes and postcards in your camper’s gear.
 Please send all stamps and envelopes in waterproof ziplock bags to withstand the humidity at camp.

 You may email your camper at camp.
 Please put their name and session name (ex.
 Summer Fun, Tank and Tube the Loop, etc.) in the subject line.
 A staff member will check the email address once a day and distribute the emails with the snail mail to the camper.
 Due to the limited number of computers at camp your camper will not be able to email you back.
 Be aware that attachments and e-cards cannot be opened or printed.
 Camp email addresses are as follows:

-Please do not send any care packages including food to your child at camp.
-Any care package received with food will be kept in the office until check out day for pick up.
+Please do not send any care packages to your child at camp.
+Any care package received will be kept in the office until check out day for pick up.
 Nebraska 4-H is not responsible for lost or stolen care packages.